HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 ### Detectable Static Site Generator

 This is a huge tell.
-Based on the SSG, we can give a score on how likely the website is pre-rendered.
+Based on the SSG, we can give a score on how likely the website is prerendered.
 These are ballparks so while we can't confidently say that 30% of Next.js sites are purely static, it's one data point that when combined with others, gives us confidence.

 <figure>
   <table>